-How to Implement DevOps for Enterprise?
+How to Implement DevOps for Enterprises?

 In 2010, Amazon moved away from physical servers and opted for Amazon Web Services (AWS) cloud as a part of their DevOps for enterprise transformation.
 This move allowed Amazon to scale up its server capacity.
 Furthermore, Amazon adopted continuous integration and deployment approach by building an internal system called Apollo.
 Within one year, Amazon was able to deploy new software every 11.6 seconds on average.
 As per John Jenkins, the former lead engineer at Amazon, “The transition to enterprise DevOps is saving millions.”